augix/autoresearch/expt.md

 ## Track experiments

-Summary of each experiment should be appended to `results.tsv` (tab-separated).
+Summary of each experiment should be appended to `results.tsv`.

-**Never commit results.tsv.** Leave it untracked by git.

-Format — header + one row per experiment:
+1st Row is a header and the following rows are experiments.

 ```
 expt_id commit	metric	memory_gb	status	description